jgrenon/ai-interview-2172/manuscript/0prologue.md

 In front of him, a curious machine stood—a strange, alien device that had drawn the attention of some of the greatest minds in science and engineering.
 Its design was deceptively simple at first glance, resembling nothing more than a high-tech bar stool.
 But embedded within its polished metallic surface was a lattice of intricate circuitry, wires crisscrossing beneath the surface in complex, layered patterns that would take even seasoned engineers years to fully understand.
 The device hummed with a faint energy, giving off a low, rhythmic pulse, as though it were alive, waiting to be activated.

 The machine had been built by NASA engineers, not from Earthly inspiration, but following instructions that had arrived under the strangest of circumstances.
 Just a few months earlier, an untraceable file had been discovered—unencrypted, yet resting in an ancient cloud storage bucket, long forgotten by its previous users.
 Its format was laughably ordinary for something of such monumental significance: a JPEG file, its clarity deceptive.
 But its contents?
 Nothing short of revolutionary.
 The plans, blueprints for the device now in front of Taylor, were unmistakably alien in origin.
 They were precise, detailed down to the millimeter, with specifications and instructions so exact that no margin for error was left.
 The engineers who had scrutinized the document found themselves perplexed.
 The language was familiar—English—but the details harkened back to practices that had been state-of-the-art a decade ago, as though whoever had sent it had been watching humanity from afar, but with only a distant, outdated understanding of its technology.
-Alongside the schematics, there was a note, brief but profoundly unsettling in its implications: “Build this, and you will bridge the gap between your time and another—whether a distant galaxy or a future beyond your imagining.”
+Alongside the schematics, there was a note, brief but profoundly unsettling in its implications: “Build this, and you will bridge the gap between your time and another—whether a distant galaxy or a future beyond your imagination.”

 The note further explained that the device would serve as a conduit, a temporal bridge, allowing an emissary to travel across time, space, or perhaps dimensions.
 The emissary would appear precisely at 8:00 p.m. on August 30th, 2026, and they had a single request: John Taylor must be the one to host the meeting.
 This personal request had sent ripples through the scientific and political community.
 Taylor had not been a part of the initial discovery, yet his name was explicitly mentioned by whatever intelligence had sent the message.
 Why him?
 What did they know that the world didn’t?